Dosage Form: injection, solution

 Metronidazole Injection Dosage and Administration

-Parenteral therapy may be changed to oral metronidazole when conditions warrant, based upon the severity of the disease and the response of the patient to Metronidazole Injection, USP treatment.
-The usual adult oral dosage is 7.5 mg/kg every six hours (approximately 500 mg for a 7-kg adult).
+Parenteral therapy may be changed to oral metronidazole when conditions warrant, based upon the severity of the disease and the response of the patient to treatment with Metronidazole Injection, USP treatment.
+The usual adult oral dosage is 7.5 mg/kg every six hours (approximately 500 mg for a 70-kg adult).

 A maximum of 4 g should not be exceeded during a 24-hour period.